aliktepl/yeet-chat-application/README.md

 ## Application Overview
 The web application is divided into different parts to ensure a smooth user experience:

+#### Login Screen:
-* Login Screen: Users enter their login credentials to gain access to the web application.
+Allows users to enter their login credentials to gain access to the chat application.
 If a user doesn't have an account, they can refer to the sign-up screen to create a new account.
+The login screen ensures secure authentication for users.
+#### Sign-up Screen:
-* Sign-up Screen: Users can create a new account by providing their necessary information.
-Once the account is created, they can proceed to the login screen.
+Provides a user-friendly interface for creating a new account.
+Users can provide the necessary information and register for an account.
+Once the account is created, they can proceed to the login screen to access the chat application.
+#### Contacts Screen:
-* Chat Screen: After successful login, users are transferred to the chat screen.
-Here, they can send text messages to other users in their contact list in real-time.
-Users can also add new contacts to their contact list.
+After successful login, users are transferred to the Chats screen.
+This screen displays a list of contacts that the user has added.
+Users can view their contacts, initiate conversations, and manage their contact list.
+In addition, the contacts screen provides additional functionality:
+  - By performing a long press on a contact, users can delete the chat conversation with that contact.
+  - By clicking the "More" button (represented by three dots), users can access a menu that provides additional options.
+This menu includes the following:
+    * Settings: Users can navigate to the settings screen by selecting the "Settings" option from the menu.
+    * Logout: Users can choose the "Logout" option from the menu to securely log out from their account.
+This action will terminate the current session and return them to the login screen, ensuring the privacy and security of their account.
+#### Settings Screen:
+The settings screen provides users with the ability to customize various aspects of the application according to their preferences.
+It includes the following options:
+* Server Address: Users can edit the address of the server they are working with on this screen.
+This allows them to connect to a specific server or update the server address as needed.
+* Night Mode Switch: The "Night Mode" switch allows users to toggle between different themes for the application.
+Enabling the night mode theme provides a darker color scheme, which can enhance visibility and reduce eye strain in low-light environments.
+#### Chat Screen:
+After selecting a contact from the contacts list, users are taken to the chat screen.
+This screen allows users to engage in real-time text conversations with the selected contact.
+Users can send messages and receive replies in a seamless manner.

 ## Server Implementation
 The server-side implementation of the web chat application follows the Model-View-Controller (MVC) architectural pattern and integrates with MongoDB for data storage.
 The server is responsible for handling client requests, interacting with the database, and enabling real-time communication.